marchello-map/geodiversity_plugin/README.md

   - grid unit shapes can be selected: rectangle, diamond, hexagon
   - automatic grid spacing suggestion is corrected and other categories are inputted
   - the code has been cleaned

+Update: 28 April 2025: Geodiversity Calculator v1.01 is published
+  - This version works with SAGA NextGen.

+Update 6 July 2022: Geodiversity Calculator v1.00 is published
+  - You can change what subindeces to produce
+  - Placeholder texts are written inside line edits to give clearer instructions
+  - A reset button is added to clear all line edits at one click